sagar1024/NeuroDetect-Object-Detection/README.md

-# Computer Vision Dashboard with YOLOv8 and Streamlit
+# NeuroDetect - Object Detection using YOLOv8 and Streamlit

 A streamlined application for object detection and tracking using YOLOv8, integrated with an interactive dashboard powered by Streamlit.
 This project combines cutting-edge object detection algorithms with an intuitive interface to provide real-time analytics for images and videos.